Popular Links

 - There is no account of the book of Daniel being opened unless this verse in Revelation is accepted.
 Thus the book of Daniel would be a forever closed book.

-- Daniel did not understand the oath in Daniel 12:8, but was reassured in verse 9 that the understanding would be given after the time of the end.
-Revelation 10 is a fulfilment of this promise.
+— Daniel did not understand the oath in Daniel 12:8, but was reassured in verse 9 that the understanding would be given after the time of the end. chapter 10 is a fulfilment of this promise.

-- The person that made the oath in Daniel 12:7 is described in Daniel 10:5-6, but is also the same person that makes the oath in Revelation 10.
+— The person that made the oath in Daniel 12:7 is described in Daniel 10:5-6, but is also the same person that makes the oath in chapter 10.
 This person is Jesus Christ according to the description given in Revelation 1:13-17.
 This shows the closeness of Daniel 12 and Revelation 10.

 - With the book being open and the message being proclaimed from it, shows that the message is proclaimed this side of the time of the end in 1798.